 Qualifications: Nominations are invited from metropolitan based elected members or serving officers with a knowledge of and interest in biodiversity and its management.
-Selection Criteria: The nominee is to address the following Selection Criteria: To be a current Elected member or serving officer of a local government in the Perth Metropolitan Region Scheme area; Availability of the applicant to take the responsibility; Relevant skills in the area; Demonstrated interest in the position; Capacity of the applicant to represent the interest of Local Government and the Association; Relevant experience and qualifications that are applicable to the position.
-Terms of Reference: The Terms of Reference are to: Guide the overall development and implementation of the project; Further the project's objectives within partner organisations and other project stakeholders; Monitor progress with respect to project objectives, targets and outputs; Establish, participate in and review the output of working groups; Establish the Assessment Panel and review the Funding Programme prior to WALGA approval; Advise the Programme Manager regarding any aspects of the project; Refer matters affecting Local Government to the Reference Group.
+Selection Criteria: To be a current Elected member or serving officer of a local government in the Perth Metropolitan Region Scheme area; Availability of the applicant to take the responsibility; Relevant skills in the area; Demonstrated interest in the position; Capacity of the applicant to represent the interest of Local Government and the Association; Relevant experience and qualifications that are applicable to the position.
+Terms of Reference: Guide the overall development and implementation of the project; Further the project's objectives within partner organisations and other project stakeholders; Monitor progress with respect to project objectives, targets and outputs; Establish, participate in and review the output of working groups; Establish the Assessment Panel and review the Funding Programme prior to WALGA approval; Advise the Programme Manager regarding any aspects of the project; Refer matters affecting Local Government to the Reference Group.
 Term: Three years, commencing on appointment.
 Meetings: Meetings are held monthly at Local Government House.
-Meetings run for 2- 3 hours on a day and time to be advised.
+Meetings run for 2-3 hours on a day and time to be advised.
 Meeting Fee: No meeting fees or travelling allowances.
 Committee Membership: The Board will have representation from: Department of Conservation and Land Management; Department of Planning and Infrastructure; Environmental Protection Authority; Swan Catchment Council; Urban Bushland Council; Greening WA.

-2 COMMUNITY AND INDUSTRY ADVISORY GROUP (STATE WATER QUALITY MANAGEMENT STRATEGY) WA Local Government Association Member and Deputy Member
+2 COMMUNITY AND INDUSTRY ADVISORY GROUP (STATE WATER QUALITY MANAGEMENT STRATEGY)

+WA Local Government Association Member and Deputy Member

 Qualifications: Nominations are invited from elected members or serving officers with an interest in or knowledge of environmental water resources.
-Selection Criteria: The nominee is to address the following Selection Criteria: To be a current Elected member or serving officer; Availability of the applicant to take the responsibility; Relevant skills in the area; Demonstrated interest in the position; Capacity of the applicant to represent the interest of Local Government and the Association; Relevant experience and qualifications that are applicable to the position; Background knowledge of water resources.
-Terms of Reference: In February 2002 Waters and Rivers held a State Water Quality Management Strategy Forum.
-The Community and Industry Advisory Committee is being developed to review the content and application of the preparation of the NWQMX Australian Drinking Water Guidelines and a State Water Quality Implementation Plan.
+Selection The nominee is to address the following Selection Criteria: Criteria: To be a current Elected member or serving officer; • Availability of the applicant to take the responsibility; • Relevant skills in the area; • Demonstrated interest in the position; • Capacity of the applicant to represent the interest of Local Government and the Association; • Relevant experience and qualifications that are applicable to the position; Background knowledge of water resources.
+TD 0 1 Terms of In February 2002 Waters and Rivers held a State Water Quality Management Reference: Strategy Forum.
+The Community and Industry Advisory Committee is being developed to review the content and application of the preparation of the NWQMX Australian Drinking Water Guidelines and a State Water Quality Implementation Plan. implementation ran.
 Term: Two years, commencing August 2002.
-Meetings: Meetings are held quarterly within the Metropolitan area.
+1 1 1 5 years, economically 1 1 1 guilt 2 0 0 2 1 Meetings: Meetings are held quarterly within the Metropolitan area.
 Meetings are held for a duration of approximately two hours; at a day and time to be advised.
 Meeting Fee: No meeting fee or travelling expenses are offered.
-Committee Membership: The Board will have representation from: Environment and Water Resources Groups; Water Providers; Farming Interests; Tony Laws (Waters and Rivers) Chair; Chamber of Commerce and Industry; Irrigation representatives.
+Committee The Board will have representation from: Membership: The Board will have representation from: • Environment and Water Resources Groups; Water Providers; • Farming Interests; • Tony Laws (Waters and Rivers) Chair; • Chamber of Commerce and Industry; Irrigation representatives.
+2011 Daniell Tablacenton Co.
+L 1

-3 DEPARTMENT OF LAND ADMINISTRATION COMMUNITY TITLES ADVISORY COMMITTEE WA Local Covernment Association Member
+3 DEPARTMENT OF LAND ADMINISTRATION COMMUNITY TITLES ADVISORY COMMITTEE

-V VA Local Government Association Member
+WA Local Government Association Member